maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ## Invited Talk
-- **March.
+- **Mar.
 27, 2025**
   Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Friday, May 02, 2025, at the Department of Computer Science of Hong Kong Baptist University.
 - **Dec.
 12, 2022**
-  Maizie is invited to speak at the 2nd Annual Spatial Biology Congress.
+  Maizie is invited to speak at the 2nd Annual Spatial Biology Congress in June 2023.
 - **Nov.
 14, 2022**
   Maizie has been invited to give a data science talk titled *“Big genomic data: algorithm design and applications”* on Tuesday, November 15, 2022, at the Department of Computer Science of Tennessee State University.
 - **Aug.
 28, 2022**